zerzru/UsefulDB/README.md

  ChangeSettings('path')
  ```

- In this example you change path to folder, where you contain your databases and users(except super-user)
+ In this example you change path to folder, where you contain all your databases and users(except super-user)

  <a name="install"></a>